wp-plugins/quiz-master-next/readme.txt

 * Customize emails that are sent to users and admins
 * Questions can be in predetermined order or random
 * Leaderboards for every quiz which can be used as shortcode or in included widget

+Be sure to check out all of our plugins in our Master Suite.
+Visit our plugins page for details: (http://mylocalwebstop.com/wordpress-plugins/)

 == Installation ==